 When you know DISC, it’s amazing how many ways you can see personality reflected in people’s everyday patterns, habits, and routines.
-To commemorate National Clean Out Your Refrigerator Day on November 15th, we thought we’d take a look at the ways that even the contents of your fridge can reveal important characteristics of your personality type.
+To commemorate National Clean Out Your Refrigerator Day on November 15th, we thought we’d take a look at the ways in which the contents of your fridge can reveal important characteristics about your personality type.

-That said, there is another grocery shopping possibility for “deliberate” D-style personalities.
+That said, there is another grocery shopping possibility for “deliberate” D style personalities.
 If grocery shopping is one of the primary household responsibilities of a D, they’re probably crushing it.
 Many extreme couponers tend to be D personalities.
-It makes sense, really—Though coupon clipping is often (accurately) attributed to the hyper-organized C-style personalities, D personalities are extremely competitive, and love the idea of “winning” at shopping.
+It makes sense, really—though coupon clipping is often (accurately) attributed to the hyper-organized C style personalities, D personalities are extremely competitive and love the idea of “winning” at shopping.
 For these kinds of D shoppers, it’s not necessarily as much about saving money as it is about walking away from the store knowing they got a better deal than everyone else.
-If this is the case, their fridge might be packed and chaotic fridge, filled to the brim with bargains.
+If this is the case, their fridge might be packed and chaotic, filled to the brim with bargains.

-On Clean Out Your Refrigerator Day, an I-style personally has their work cut out for them.
-Not ones to typically have the patience for meticulously organizing their refrigerator or plan meals ahead of time, they are drawn to buying whatever looks good in the moment.
+On Clean Out Your Refrigerator Day, an I style personally has their work cut out for them.
+Not ones to typically have the patience for meticulously organizing their refrigerator or planning meals ahead of time, they are drawn to buying whatever looks good in the moment.
 It’s not necessarily about need.
 It’s about want.
 They love to try new things.
-Colorful packaging, stylish, and unusual food items are all very attractive to a person with a type I personality.
+Colorfully packaged, stylish, and unusual food items are all very attractive to a person with a type I personality.
 I style personality types love to entertain, too, and like to have lots of food on hand just in case a spontaneous get-together breaks out.

-I-style personalities have fun, charismatic, and exuberant personalities.
+I styles have fun, charismatic, and exuberant personalities.
 Their fridge definitely reflects this.
-They will be full of colorful fruits and veggies, and cool foods you’ve never heard of before.
+They will be full of colorful fruits and veggies and cool foods you’ve never heard of before.
 They shop without lists, putting together creative meal ideas on the fly as they roll through the aisles.
-They’re also suckers for chic or unique grocery shops, farmers markets, and splurge-worthy items.
-They’re great people to visit, because their fridge is always chock full of tons of delicious and interesting food.
-(Down side: They’re also likely to have a bunch of expired products jammed in the back, mostly things they decided to try on a whim but either didn’t like or forgot about.)
+They’re also suckers for chic or unique grocery shops, farmers' markets, and splurge-worthy items.
+They’re great people to visit because their fridges are always chock-full of tons of delicious and interesting food.
+(Downside: They’re also likely to have a bunch of expired products jammed in the back, mostly things they decided to try on a whim but either didn’t like or forgot about.)

-A person with an S-style personality likes to keep to a familiar routine.
+A person with an S style personality likes to keep to a familiar routine.
 They prefer to shop at the same store every week.
-They know what they like, tend to gravitate towards the same brands, and rarely deviate from their shopping list.
+They know what they like, tend to gravitate towards the same brands, and rarely deviate from their shopping lists.

-Type S personalities also tend to have very crowded refrigerators, but they look a bit different than the fridge of an I. The I’s fridge is full of new and different products, things they were drawn to in the moment.
-An S tends to stick to the same things, and is more likely to buy one giant bottle of ketchup than three different artisanal flavored ketchups.
-An S personality knows what they like, and go back for the same thing very frequently.
-People that are drawn to warehouse club shopping—Costo and Sam’s Club—are often S personalities.
+Type S personalities also tend to have very crowded refrigerators, but they look a bit different than the fridge of an I. The I’s fridge is full of new and different products—things they were drawn to in the moment.
+An S tends to stick to the same things and is more likely to buy one giant bottle of ketchup than three different artisanal flavored ketchups.
+An S personality knows what they like and go back for the same things very frequently.
+People that are drawn to warehouse club shopping—like Costco and Sam’s Club—are often S personalities.